nchanged/model-prediction-spec/README.md

 1609466400000,0.0047312,0.0047383,0.0047204,0.0047263,2457619.0,56.49069147000932
 ```

-We should train the model to recognize the climbing pattern
+The objective is to train a model that can recognize a specific pattern referred to as the "climbing pattern":

 ![Climbing pattern](./docs/pattern.png)

-Where the goal of the model is to detect a safest place to predict the up trend.
+The model's goal is to identify the safest place to predict an upward trend.
+By recognizing more accurate patterns, the model should improve its ability to predict upward trends.

-Generally, if the model is able to recognize better patterns - it will be able to predict the up trend more accurately.

 # Structure
-There is one file `dataset/DOGEUSDT.csv` as a sample training data.
-The model should be trained on the whole dataset (the entire folder) if nesseary.
-There is a list of symbols that are currently commented out.
+The dataset folder contains one file named DOGEUSDT.csv, which serves as a sample training dataset.
+If necessary, the model should be trained on the entire dataset within the folder.
+There is also a list of symbols that are currently commented out, potentially for future use.

-The dataset includes RSI (I feel like it can be helpful), however, any additional technical indicators can be added if necessary.
+The dataset includes the Relative Strength Index (RSI), which can be a helpful feature.
+Additionally, other technical indicators can be added if deemed necessary.

-To generate more data run `create_dataset.py`
+To generate more data, the create_dataset.py script can be executed.

 # Training
-The model should be saved to the disk
+The model should be saved to disk after training.

 # prediction

-Prediction specs are in `predict.py`
+The prediction specifications are outlined in predict.py:

-* Pull the latest data for a symbol
+* Retrieve the latest data for a given symbol.
-* Predict the next 10 (if possible) candles and detect if there is an up trend
+* Predict the next 10 candles (if possible) and detect if an upward trend is present.

 ```python
 def predict(dataset):